sisatech/sisatech.github.io/docs/vcli/conf.md

 ## Interpreted Language Programs

 Interpreted language programs are slightly more complicated because the executable binary is actually the interpreter itself, and your program is generally an argument to it.
 In these cases it is important to remember to use the interpreter as the binary itself, and put the program you want to run in the filesystem directory.
 You will also need to adjust the configuration file to provide the interpreter with the correct arguments to launch your program.
-The [prepare](prepare) command is designed to simplify this process.
+The [prepare](../lang/general?id=managing-environments) command is designed to simplify this process.

-## Dynamically Linked Libraries